Install i-refactory modeller

 Step 1.
 Install SAP PowerDesigner

-First, you need to get a valid license of SAP PowerDesigner Data Modeller, release 16.5 SP03 PL03.
+First, you need to get a valid license of SAP PowerDesigner Data modeller.
 Then, follow the install instructions of SAP PowerDesigner.

 When installing SAP PowerDesigner Data Modeller you should at least select the following components: